Documentation Index

 • specify the unit of measurement to which the values refer;

-The DPS users access the page Data Documentation where to find the details of each metric they can read.
+The DPS users access the page Data Documentation, where to find the details of each metric they can read.

 Data Export

-By default, when a new Data Export is created, all the Raw Data metrics are exported, but optionally, the user can select other Metric Sets (if defined) or other metrics according to the user permission to access such metrics.
+By default, when a new Data Export is created, all the Raw Data metrics are exported, but optionally, the user can select other Metric Sets (if defined) or other metrics according to the user's permission to access such metrics.

-To fulfill the obligation to share Raw data with third parties, firstly you need to manage third-parties in the DPS.
+To fulfill the obligation to share Raw data with third parties, firstly, you need to manage third parties in the DPS.

 Here are the main steps of the self-registration process: